Jodo Shinshu Hongwanji-ha

-Jodo Shinshu Hongwanji-ha (official name), commonly called Honganji-ha, is a Japanese Buddhist organization.
+Jodo Shinshu Hongwanji-ha (the period Japanese transcription), or more commonly Jodo Shinshu Honganji-ha (the contemporary Japanese transcription, 浄土真宗本願寺派, Jōdo Shinshū Honganji-ha), is a Japanese Buddhist organization.
 It is a sub-sect within Jodo Shinshu.
 Its head temple is Nishi Hongan-ji.
 It is the largest Jodo Shinshu sub-sect, the second largest being Otani-ha.

 Hongwanji-ha has declared itself against the Iraq War.
 It has millions of members.